Satisfactory Academic Progress Policy

 Eligibility for financial assistance may be reinstated in one of three ways:

-2. The approval of a petition submitted by the student to the Office of Financial Assistance for presentation to the Financial Assistance Committee.
+2. The approval of a petition submitted by the student to the Office of Financial Assistance.
 The petition should include explanation and documentation of any unusual circumstances that prevented the student from performing his or her best academically.

-3. Approval by the FAC after evaluation of academic transcripts determining that the criteria set for the previous year or semester was met.
+3. Approval after evaluation of academic transcripts determining that the criteria set for the previous year or semester was met.

 A student who has been academically dismissed from the University must appeal separately to the Admission and Retention Committee for reinstatement to the University.
-Please contact Maggie Gause at (843) 661-1563 if you have any questions.
+Please contact Kyle Miller at (843) 661-1563 if you have any questions.